 The financial assessment typically follows these stages:

-- Initial contact with social services or care needs assessment
+- Initial contact with social care services or care needs assessment

 - Meeting with a financial assessor